 Paris’s Ministry of Culture building with its modernist grill is just within eye-shot, making this spot an odd patchwork of textures too.
 If you’re ambling around Paris’s 1st district this is also a good short cut to get quickly from Rue du Louvre through to Rue de Rivoli.

 A feeling of thinking

-At Paris’s Ministry of Culture this is where you’ll find one of the cities lesser known free exhibition spaces.
-Located in this administrative buildings foyer I chose to go there to get a handle on a social project which blends the body and wellbeing putting Rodin’s The Thinker at its heart.
+At Paris’s Ministry of Culture, this is where you’ll find one of the cities lesser known free exhibition spaces.
+Located in the foyer of this administrative building I chose to go there to get a handle on a social project which blends the body and wellbeing putting Rodin’s The Thinker at its heart.

-Here Le Crieur (the town crier) from 13 year old Mohamed, its title doesn’t quite correspond with what looks to be a direct homage to The Thinker (pictured).
-Overall, the exhibition gives a fusion of feeling and thought, its aim being compassionately to get kids to think about how their bodies actual feel to them.
-Rodin and I runs through the summer until Sept 1 2018.
+Here Le Crieur (the town crier) from 13-year-old Mohamed, its title doesn’t quite correspond with what looks to be a direct homage to The Thinker (pictured).
+Overall, the exhibition gives a fusion of feeling and thought, its aim being compassionate to get kids to think about how their bodies actual feel to them.
+Rodin and I run through the summer until Sept 1, 2018.

 Ministry of Culture, 182 Rue Saint Honoré, 75001, Paris

 Living up to its name, Modelisme, this shop has stacks and stacks of what look to be vintage model replica Airfix kits.
 The strangest of sorts though, as most of them are of once-operational war contraptions.

 I was a bit taken aback that people really would still want to buy and build their own fighter planes, but seeing that these kits remain on shelves in their dusty vintage looking boxes maybe shows that people would rather not, in fact, exemplify them.